ukparliament/weeknotes.data-search/12/index.md

 We agreed we'll:

-* focus technical work on stable identifiers to make it easier for other people to work with our data and open up beta.parliament.uk to search crawlers.
+* Focus technical work on stable identifiers to make it easier for other people to work with our data and open up beta.parliament.uk to search crawlers.

 * Provide assistance to Angela with the interim data source for committees.

-* Provide assistance to [Ben](https://twitter.com/benwoodhams) with Lord's inflation (don't ask).
+* Provide assistance to [Ben](https://twitter.com/benwoodhams) with Lords' inflation (don't ask).

 * Do whatever data and search work is required around Northern Ireland postcodes and constituencies.